Stroboscopic effect: Explanation

-Consider the stroboscope as used in mechanical analysis.
+The stroboscope is a device that is commonly used in mechanical analysis.
 This may be a "strobe light" that is fired at an adjustable rate.
 For example, an object is rotating at 60 revolutions per second: if it is viewed with a series of short flashes at 60 times per second, each flash illuminates the object at the same position in its rotational cycle, so it appears that the object is stationary.
-Furthermore, at a frequency of 60 flashes per second, persistence of vision smooths out the sequence of flashes so that the perceived image is continuous.
+Furthermore, this frequency can be above the flicker fusion threshold and thus smooth out the sequence of flashes so that the perceived image is continuous.

 If the same rotating object is viewed at 61 flashes per second, each flash will illuminate it at a slightly earlier part of its rotational cycle.
 Sixty-one flashes will occur before the object is seen in the same position again, and the series of images will be perceived as if it is rotating backwards once per second.

 The same effect occurs if the object is viewed at 59 flashes per second, except that each flash illuminates it a little later in its rotational cycle and so, the object will seem to be rotating forwards.

 The same could be applied at other frequencies like the 50 Hz characteristic of electric distribution grids of most of countries in the world.

 In the case of motion pictures, action is captured as a rapid series of still images and the same stroboscopic effect can occur.